MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

     - `ODataModelBuilder` gives you more control to specify more things explicitly at the expense of brevity.
 For example usage, [visit this article](/odata/webapi/model-builder-nonconvention).

 > [!NOTE]
 > In ASP.NET Core OData 7, the model builder was built-in to the library.
 It was extracted into a standalone package `Microsoft.OData.Modelbuilder`.
-The two work mostly the same way and the 7.x model builder documentation still applies to the standalone ModelBuilder.
+The two work mostly the same way and the 7.x model builder documentation still applies to the standalone `Microsoft.OData.ModelBuilder`.

 Here are examples of things that can be defined in an EDM model:
 - Entity types